How Much Emergency Water to Store: Complete Guide

 What degrades stored bottled water:

-- Heat: Storing bottles in a hot garage, near a furnace, or in direct sunlight accelerates plastic breakdown and off-flavors.
+- Heat: A hot garage, space near a furnace, or direct sunlight accelerates plastic breakdown and off-flavors.

 - Sunlight: UV exposure promotes algae growth in clear containers and degrades plastic.

-- Chemical proximity: Storing water near gasoline, pesticides, paint thinners, or cleaning chemicals allows vapors to permeate thin plastic over time.
+- Chemical proximity: Storing water near gasoline, pesticides, or cleaning chemicals allows vapors to permeate thin plastic over time.

 Home-filled containers are different.
-Without the commercial sealing process and quality controls, home-filled water should be rotated every 6 to 12 months.
-The container type, water source, and storage conditions all affect how long it stays fresh.
+Without commercial sealing processes and quality controls, home-filled water should be rotated every 6 to 12 months.
+Container type, water source, and storage conditions all affect how long it stays fresh.

-Bottom line: Even “expired” sealed commercial water is generally safe if stored properly.
-But rotation is still best practice because it keeps you engaged with your supply and lets you catch container failures early.
+Even “expired” sealed commercial water is generally safe if stored properly.
+But rotation keeps you engaged with your supply and lets you catch container failures early.

-Standard advice says rotate every 6 to 12 months, and that’s solid guidance for home-filled containers.
-But if you want water storage that you can set and largely forget for years, you have options.
+Standard advice says rotate every 6 to 12 months, and that’s solid for home-filled containers.
+But if you want storage you can set and largely forget for years, you’ve got options.

-Water preserver concentrate: These sodium hypochlorite-based additives (like Water Preserver Concentrate by Aquamira) are added at the time of filling and extend storage life to 5 years in food-grade containers.
+These sodium hypochlorite-based additives — Water Preserver Concentrate by Aquamira is around $15 — extend storage life to 5 years in food-grade containers.
 I use this in my 55-gallon barrels.
 You treat the water once, seal the barrel, and check it annually.
-It’s the simplest path to long-term water storage for most households.
+It’s the simplest path to long-term storage for most households.

-Commercially sealed emergency water pouches: Products from Datrex, Mainstay, and SOS are factory-sealed in durable Mylar-type pouches rated for 5 to 10 years.
-They’re compact, nearly puncture-proof, and require zero maintenance.
+Products from Datrex, Mainstay, and SOS are factory-sealed in durable Mylar-type pouches rated for 5 to 10 years.
+Compact, nearly puncture-proof, zero maintenance.
 The tradeoff is cost — you’ll pay significantly more per gallon than filling your own containers.
 But for vehicle kits, go-bags, and deep reserves you don’t want to think about, they’re excellent.

-55-gallon barrels with proper treatment: Fill a new food-grade barrel from a treated municipal source, add water preserver or household bleach at the correct ratio (see below), seal with a bung wrench, and store in a cool, dark location.
+Fill a new food-grade barrel from a treated municipal source, add water preserver or household bleach at the correct ratio, seal with a bung wrench, and store in a cool, dark location.
 With proper treatment, these can reliably hold drinkable water for 3 to 5 years.
 I still recommend annual visual inspections.

-The bleach ratio for long-term storage: Use 1/8 teaspoon (8 drops) of 6% unscented household bleach per gallon of clear water from a treated source.
-For 8.25% concentration bleach, use 6 drops per gallon.
+The bleach ratio for long-term storage: Use 1/8 teaspoon (8 drops) of 6% unscented household bleach per gallon of clear water.
+For 8.25% concentration, use 6 drops per gallon.
 For a full 55-gallon barrel, that’s approximately 1 teaspoon of 6% bleach.
-These numbers come directly from CDC and FEMA guidance, and I keep a laminated card with these ratios taped to my storage barrel.
-In a real emergency, you won’t want to look this up on a dead phone.
+Keep a laminated card with these ratios taped to your storage barrel — in a real emergency, you won’t want to look this up on a dead phone.

 Backup Water Purification Methods

-Boiling: Bring water to a rolling boil for 1 minute.
-At elevations above about 6,500 feet (2,000 meters), boil for 3 minutes.
+Bring water to a rolling boil for 1 minute.
+At elevations above about 6,500 feet, boil for 3 minutes.
 This is the most reliable single method and kills all categories of pathogens.
+Simple.
+Effective.
+No gear to fail.

-Chemical disinfection with household bleach: Use 8 drops (1/8 teaspoon) of 6% unscented household bleach per gallon of clear water.
+Use 8 drops (1/8 teaspoon) of 6% unscented household bleach per gallon of clear water.
 For 8.25% concentration, use 6 drops per gallon.
 Stir and let stand 30 minutes.
-The water should have a slight chlorine smell.
-If it doesn’t, repeat the dose and wait another 15 minutes.
-If the water is cloudy, filter or settle it first, then double the bleach dose.
+The water should have a slight chlorine smell — if it doesn’t, repeat the dose and wait another 15 minutes.
+If the water’s cloudy, filter or settle it first, then double the bleach dose.

-Chlorine dioxide tablets: Products like Aquamira or Katadyn Micropur are lightweight, have a long shelf life, and are effective against bacteria, viruses, and protozoa including Cryptosporidium.
+Products like Aquamira or Katadyn Micropur are lightweight, have a long shelf life, and work against bacteria, viruses, and protozoa including Cryptosporidium.
 Follow the dosage on the package.

-The process: Filter or let particulates settle first, then disinfect by boiling, chemicals, or UV.
-Always treat in that order — clarify, then kill.
+The treatment order matters: Filter or let particulates settle first, then disinfect by boiling, chemicals, or UV.
+Always clarify, then kill.

 Staring at a wall of water containers online is where most people stall out.
 Here’s how to actually decide.